accs-uaa/species-range/README.md

 If you use this tool, elements of this tool, or a derivative product, please cite the following:

 Carlson, M.L., E.J.
-Trammell, T. Nawrocki, and E. Noongwook. *In Press*.
+Trammell, T.W.
+Nawrocki, and E. Noongwook.
+2018.
 Additions to the vascular flora of St. Lawrence Island, Alaska: new records, rare species, and phytogeographic patterns.
 Rhodora.
+120:1-41.

 ### License

-This project is private and can be used by Alaska Center for Conservation Science and collaborators.
+This project is provided under the GNU General Public License v3.0.
+It is free to use and modify in part or in whole.